-In small amounts, alcohol has a tranquilizing effect on most people, although it appears to stimulate others.
-Alcohol first acts on those parts of the brain that affect self-control and other learned behaviors; lowered self-control can lead to aggressive behavior.
-Alcohol use can also cause dehydration, coordination problems, and blurred vision.
+In small doses, alcohol has a tranquilizing effect on most people, although it appears to stimulate others.
+Alcohol first acts on those parts of the brain that affect self-control and other learned behaviors; lowered self-control often leads to the aggressive behavior associated with those who drink.
+Alcohol use can also quickly cause dehydration, coordination problems, and blurred vision.

-In large amounts, alcohol can dull sensation and impair muscular coordination, memory, and judgment.
-Taken in larger amounts over a long period of time, alcohol can damage the liver, heart, and brain, and cause numerous other health and medical issues.
+In large doses, alcohol can dull sensation and impair muscular coordination, memory, and judgment.
+Taken in larger quantities over a long period of time, alcohol can damage the liver and heart and cause brain damage and a great number of other health, medical, and social issues.